-Zeynab Yusibova, Associate, Dentons' Baku office.
+Zeynab Yusibova Associate Dentons' Baku office

-Zeynab assists clients in various matters of corporate law, banking & finance, and intellectual property law.
-She holds a BA degree in Law from Moscow State Institute of International Relations, is a native speaker of Azerbaijani and Russian and is fluent in English.
+Zeynab specializes in assisting clients in various matters of corporate law, banking & finance, competition and antitrust, data protection as well as (re)insurance law.
+She holds a BA in International Law degree from Moscow State Institute of International Relations (MGIMO).
+Zeynab is a native speaker of Azerbaijani and Russian and is fluent in English.